ouspg/CompSec/Lab5_ChipWhisperer/README.md

     * Your working attack code, which solves full key without Hamming Weight calculations
     * How many template traces are needed to solve key reliably with just single trace from target?
 Is amount feasible?
 Experiment yourself

+**NOTICE:** When capturing huge amount of traces (20k+), default 2GB RAM for virtual machine is most likely not enough (some crashes has occurred).
+Consider allocating at least 4GB or more RAM.

 These tasks do not have return template so you have to create your own.
 Do not limit yourself to above questions/items:
 You can tell anything that feels relevant in your return template (e.g. any problems encountered or other ideas about possible solutions).